Authored by the expert who managed and guided the team behind the Japan Property Pack

 Will I pay tax twice in the US and Japan in 2026?

-As of early 2026, the risk of double taxation for US citizens owning property in Japan is manageable because mechanisms exist to avoid paying full tax in both countries, though proper planning and professional guidance are essential.
+As of early 2026, the risk of true double taxation for US citizens owning property in Japan is relatively low in practice, because there are well-established mechanisms to prevent it, though you do need to actively use them on your tax returns.

 Do I need FATCA reporting when buying in Japan?